 Ambassadors are expected to:

-Caddie Services volunteers will assist with professional caddie registration.
+Volunteers will assist with professional caddie registration.
 Responsibilities include: inventory player names and caddie bibs prior to event, distribute and collects towels, bibs and nameplates.
 Volunteers will also maintain the caddie dining tent and acts as a concierge for the caddies.
-Volunteers will assist with cleaning the caddie bibs nightly.

 Caddie Services volunteers are expected to: